andrew-kolesnikov/documentation/content/en/cloudprem/install/docker.md

 ### Search your local logs from the Log Explorer

-Now that CloudPrem is running, you can search and analyze your logs in the Logs Explorer by searching into the `cloudprem` index!
+After verifying that CloudPrem is running, you can search and analyze your logs in the Logs Explorer by searching into the `cloudprem` index!

+## Further reading

+{{< partial name="whats-next/whats-next.html" >}}

 [1]: https://www.datadoghq.com/
 [2]: https://app.datadoghq.com/organization-settings/api-keys